mahdiyazdani/Hypermarket/docs/blurry-product-images.md

 ## Overwriting theme's image sizes

-In your child theme’s ```functions.php``` add the below code snippet and modify the values to meet your needs.
+In your child theme’s ```functions.php``` add the below code snippet and modify the default values to meet your needs.

 ```php
 // Single product image